-Are you ready to rock a good old shade of platinum blonde hair?
-We say now is a good a time as any—blonde’s lightest level is one of the trendiest hair colors for 2016.
-Maybe the purist in us is showing after years of seeing all these subtle ombrés and earth-toned highlights, but something about going full throttle seems trés refreshing.
-Getting platinum blonde hair is a study in going hard or not going for it at all: The process takes forever and the upkeep is insane, but the payoff is head-turning, to say the least.
+Are you ready for the deep dive into platinum blonde hair?
+We think that every gal at one point in time has considered going blonde.
+And we mean really, really blonde—full platinum blonde.
+There’s something about going full throttle that seems trés refreshing.
+Getting platinum blonde hair is a study in going hard or not going for it at all.
+The process takes forever and the upkeep is insane, but the payoff is head-turning, to say the least.

-Okay, so you have your screenshots on the ready and have researched on the best stylist in three counties (Ed’s note: we strongly advocate seeing a pro the first time you attempt this—no exceptions!).
-Make sure you’re ready, because going icy blonde involves these things in spades: bleach, money/time and some serious attention to detail.
+For all its color appeal, there’s also that much work that goes into getting your hair to platinum blonde levels.
+Okay, so you have your screenshots on the ready and have researched the best stylist in three counties.
+(Ed’s note: we strongly advocate seeing a pro the first time you attempt this—no exceptions!)
+Make sure you’re ready.
+Going icy blonde involves these things in spades: bleach, money/time, and some serious attention to detail.
+Read on:

 Getting Platinum Blonde Hair

 Assess your base color.
 First off, we’re leaving this to a professional—we’re never going to advocate going from zero to 100 by yourself, especially if you’re a beginner.
 Ask your stylist to help you assess how many sessions you’ll need to lift your hair to your desired level.
 Note: It can take around three to four return trips to your salon to safely lift your base, especially if you have very dark hair.

 Prep your hair beforehand with conditioner specific to colored hair, such as TIGI Copyright Custom Care Colour Conditioner (after rinsing off their color-safe Shampoo, that is).
 Double up on the regular frequency that you deep-condition, and try to grow out any existing hair dye on your strands so that the bleach lifts your color as evenly as possible.